PamelaAnne/SocialRobot/README.md

 .

 **Install the following two libraries to get started:**

+You need to install the specific library to be able to recognize the code that make the connection with the WiFi and the Shiftr.io MQTT broker.

 Go in Arduino to Sketch —> Include Library —> Manage Libraries —> Search for: